dotnet/docs/docs/azure/sdk/aspnetcore-guidance.md

 ## Configure logging

 The Azure SDK for .NET client libraries can log client library operations to monitor requests and responses to Azure services.
+Client libraries can also log a variety of other events, including retries, token retrieval, and service-specific events from various clients.
 When you register an Azure SDK client using the <xref:Microsoft.Extensions.Azure.AzureClientServiceCollectionExtensions.AddAzureClients%2A> extension method, the <xref:Microsoft.Extensions.Azure.AzureEventSourceLogForwarder> is registered with the dependency injection container.
-This service forwards log messages from Azure SDK event sources to <xref:Microsoft.Extensions.Logging.ILoggerFactory> to enables you to use the standard ASP.NET Core logging configuration for logging.
+The `AzureEventSourceLogForwarder` forwards log messages from Azure SDK event sources to <xref:Microsoft.Extensions.Logging.ILoggerFactory> to enables you to use the standard ASP.NET Core logging configuration for logging.

 The following table depicts how the Azure SDK for .NET `EventLevel` maps to the ASP.NET Core `LogLevel`.
 For more information on these topics and other scenarios, visit the [Logging with the Azure SDK for .NET](/dotnet/azure/sdk/logging) and [Dependency injection with the Azure SDK for .NET](/dotnet/azure/sdk/dependency-injection) pages.